 Face Masks: Latest Addition for 2020

 Face masks with a filter should now be a part of your first aid travel kit and even in your first aid box at home.
-Buy now.

 We recommend Hydrolytes.
 Vomiting and diarrhoea can lead to dehydration.
 Drinking hydrolytes restores vital electrolytes back into your system.
 We prefer to carry the tablets in our medical kit.